 From plans dated 1933 and signed by AB Leven, the last two extensions were completed by the end of 1936.
 Offices in this section were allocated to the Government Analyst’s Department, the Public Health Department, the sugar pathologist and the Geological Survey Department.

 The various departments began moving from the building in the 1950s and in 1989 the Department of Primary Industries vacated the building completely.
 In 1994 all the post-1898 extensions were demolished to make way for what became the Neville Bonner building.
-In 2017 the Neville Bonner building was itself demolished as part of the Queen’s Wharf re-development being undertaken by Destination Brisbane Consortium.
+In 2017 the Neville Bonner building subsequently was demolished as part of the Queen’s Wharf re-development being undertaken by Destination Brisbane Consortium.

 Bruce Buchanan Architects, Pty Ltd, in association with the Historic Buildings Section of the Department of Administrative Services (Queensland), The Old D.P.I.
 Building and Environs, Conservation Study August 1990.